I3S-ESSnet/Documents/2022/ssm/shared-statistical-methods.md

 Some things have changed dramatically over the last 5-10 years though.
 The adoption of _Open Source_ in Statistical offices have increased.
 The willingess to share code have also increased, and with that a more open and collabarative environment.

-#### Statistical Methods
+#### Statistical Method implementations

-_Statistial Methods_ are in this document losely defined as a collection of algorithms expressed in software and used in a Statistical Production.
-[Citation needed.. :-)].
+_Statistial Method implementation_ are in this document losely defined as a collection of algorithms implemented in software and used in a Statistical Production.

 Software like JDMetra and TauArgus are great tools for Seasonal adjustment and Discloure Control and have been widely adopted.
 Both are Open Source, and especially JDMetra is greatly supported, and have a relativley active development community.
 TauArgus is being supported, but is lacking out-of-the-box multi-plattform support.